DumbwaysDotId/fundamental-nodejs-with-expressjs-result/README.md

-# Fetching query with sequelize
+# Update query with sequelize